 - 8.1 Depreciation is charged against a fixed asset over its expected useful life.
-It is calculated on a monthly basis by the Senior Financial Controller in preparation for the end of year accounts. - 8.2 The academy uses the method of straight-line depreciation where the asset value is reduced in equal amounts annually. - 8.3 The period of depreciation (the asset's useful life) varies according to the category of the asset.
-The Senior Financial Controller is responsible for allocating a useful economic life to each asset where expenditure is capitalised. - 8.4 Tangible fixed assets must be depreciated as follows:
+It is calculated on a monthly basis by the finance head of centre of excellence in preparation for the end of year accounts. - 8.2 Our trust uses the method of straight-line depreciation where the asset value is reduced in equal amounts annually. - 8.3 The period of depreciation (the asset's useful life) varies according to the category of the asset.
+The finance head of centre of excellence is responsible for allocating a useful economic life to each asset where expenditure is capitalised. - 8.4 Tangible fixed assets must be depreciated as follows:

-Туре Estimated useful life Depreciation method Percentage Freehold and long leasehold buildings Dependant on term of lease Straight-line 1.67% - 10% Building improvements 5 to 20 years Straight-line Varied Fixtures and fittings 5 to 10 years Straight-line 10% to 20% Plant and machinery 5 to 10 years Straight-line 10% to 20% Motor vehicles 4 years Straight-line 25% Computers and IT equipment 3 to 4 years Straight-line 25% to 33% Assets under construction These are not depreciated until the asset is brought into use N/A N/A
+Туре Estimated useful life Depreciation method Percentage Freehold and long leasehold buildings Dependant on term of lease Straight-line 1.67% - 10% Building improvements 5 to 20 years Straight-line Varied Fixtures and fittings 5 to 10 years Straight-line 10% to 20% Plant and machinery 5 to 10 years Straight-line 10% to 20% Motor vehicles 4 years Straight-line 25% Computers and IT equipment 3 to 4 years Straight-line 25% to 33% Assets under construction These are not depreciated until theasset is brought into use N/A N/A